AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 ### Troubleshooting

-In case you don't see expected data in [!DNL Commerce Service] it would be good to check is any problem happened with your data during travelling from [!DNL Adobe Commerce] instance to [!DNL Commerce Service]
+If you do not see expected data in [!DNL Commerce Service], check if a problem occurred during the sync from the [!DNL Adobe Commerce] instance to the [!DNL Commerce Service] platform.

-There are 2 log files (by default available in `var/log/` directory) you want to check in first place:
+There are 2 log files in the `var/log/` directory:

-- `commerce-data-export-errors.log` - if error happened during _collecting_ data phase
+- `commerce-data-export-errors.log` - if an error happened during _collecting_ phase
-- `saas-export-errors.log` - if error happened during _transmitting_ data phase
+- `saas-export-errors.log` - if an error happened during _transmitting_ phase

 #### Check feed payload

-It may be useful to see the feed payload that has been sent to [!DNL Commerce Service].
-You can do it by passing the environment variable `EXPORTER_EXTENDED_LOG=1`, for example (note, there is `no-reindex` provided - only the already collected data will be sent):
+It may be useful to see the feed payload that has been sent to the [!DNL Commerce Service].
+This can be done by passing the environment variable `EXPORTER_EXTENDED_LOG=1`.
+The `no-reindex` flag means that only currently collected data is sent.

 ```bash
 EXPORTER_EXTENDED_LOG=1 bin/magento saas:resync --feed=products --no-reindex
 ```

-Payload will be available in - `var/log/saas-export.log` file
+Payload is available in `var/log/saas-export.log`.

 #### Preserve payload in feed index table

-Starting from `103.0.0` version of `magento/saas-export` package some feeds (products, prices) persist just minimal required data in index table in order to reduce overall table size.
+To reduce the overall table size, some feeds (products, prices) keep only the minimum required data in the index table.

-It's not recommended to preserve payload data in index table on production, but it may be useful to enable it on developer instance.
-You can do it by passing the environment variable `PERSIST_EXPORTED_FEED=1`, for example:
+Preserving payload data in the index table is not recommended on production, but it may be useful on a developer instance.
+This is done by passing the `PERSIST_EXPORTED_FEED=1` environment variable:

 ```bash
 # reindex data only